Equity Navigator: A case study in designing for empowerment

 Legal systems overwhelm users under stress.

-Solutions must distill complex information with plain language and empowering interfaces.
+Countermeasures must distill complex information with plain language and empowering interfaces.

 Intersectional challenges shape user experiences.